amyhupe/amyhupe.co.uk/src/articles/2019-02-22-example-copy-in-design-systems.md

 There was an overwhelming preference for using realistic copy, as it:

-helps users to understand the context in which something could be used, without having to imagine it makes it easier to evaluate the efficacy and appropriateness of a component or pattern gives hints about the correct content formatting, like length, case, grammar and punctuation
+- helps users to understand the context in which something could be used, without having to imagine it -makes it easier to evaluate the efficacy and appropriateness of a component or pattern
+- gives hints about the correct content formatting, like length, case, grammar and punctuation

 However, instructive copy does have some advantages.
 A system would struggle to predict every possible application of its components and prescribe a precise solution.
 And it shouldn’t try to either.